Government announces cost of living support payments - here’s when you’ll get them

-On Thursday (26 May), the Chancellor Rishi Sunak unveiled an emergency budget in all but name, that included a windfall tax for fossil fuel firms and further cost of living support.
+On 26 May, the Chancellor Rishi Sunak unveiled an emergency budget in all but name, that included a windfall tax for fossil fuel firms and further cost of living crisis support.

-Mr Sunak said the move came as a result of warnings from Ofgem that the energy price cap will rocket again in the autumn - although some viewed it as a bid to move the news agenda on from the Sue Gray report into Partygate.
+Mr Sunak said the move had come as a result of a warning from Ofgem that the energy price cap will go even higher in autumn 2022 - but it was seen by some as a bid to move the news agenda away from the Sue Gray report into Partygate.

-Whatever the cause for the announcement’s timing, the UK is currently in its worst cost of living crisis for generations, with inflation at a 40-year high and wages decreasing.
+Whatever the reason for the announcement’s timing, the UK is currently seeing its worst cost of living crisis for decades, with inflation at a 40-year high and wages decreasing.

-So, who will get Rishi Sunak’s new support - and when can they expect it?
+So, who will get Rishi Sunak’s new support, how will they receive it - and when will they get it?

 What did Rishi Sunak announce?

-After months of pressure for the government to do more to tackle the cost of living crisis, Rishi Sunak unveiled a £15 billion support package for the nation.
+After months of pressure for the government to do more to tackle the cost of living crisis, Rishi Sunak unveiled a £15 billion support package.

 He said he had loosened the public purse strings because of the “acute distress” high inflation was causing people across the UK.